-Kaag competes with the Greens and Volt for university-educated, mostly urban, eco-conscious voters.
+Kaag competes with the Greens and Volt for university-educated, mostly urban and eco-conscious voters.

-Hence her preference to swap the Christian Union for either Labor or the Greens in the next coalition.
-That would have pulled the government to the left on climate policy and the EU.
+Hence her preference to swap the Christian Union for either Labor or the Greens.
+They could have pulled the next government to the left on climate policy and the EU.

 CDA and VVD don’t want to accelerate the climate transition.
 Neither supports closer fiscal integration in Europe.